Duties of a Real Estate Closing Agent

 - Forwarding recorded documents to parties and lender

-- Issuing and spending title insurance policies to lender and buyer; and
+- Issuing and sending title insurance policies to lender and buyer; and

 - Preparing and filing Form 1099, if applicable